2Pillows/dim_wishlist_splitter/README.md

 #### Filter Descriptions

-For more details about available filters and how they work: https://github.com/2Pillows/dim_wishlist_splitter/blob/main/wishlists/README.md
+For more details about filters and how they work: https://github.com/2Pillows/dim_wishlist_splitter/blob/main/wishlists/README.md

 #### Adding a Wishlist to DIM